l0ve2cr3ate/fullstack-open-2020/part2/phonebook/README.md

 `cd part3/phonebook-backend`
 `npm run dev` (to start back-end)

+You can find the deployed app here: https://phonebook-backend-2020.herokuapp.com/

 Exercises of part2 are divided in subparts.
 You can find the solutions for every subpart in their respective folder.

 ### Exercise part2 phonebook